-The social and economic costs of these distortions can still be seen even though Caribbean Economies are evolving and continue to evolve.
-For instance, Table 1 below shows the incidence of poverty within the Selected Caribbean Countries.
-The highest incidence of poverty can be seen in Grenada, St. Kitts and Nevis and St. Vincent and the Grenadines with 37.7%, 30.5% and 30.2% respectively of the population being below the poverty line.
-The indigence levels for Caribbean islands seen to be much lower, with the lowest being 1% in St. Kitts and Nevis.
-The Gini Coefficient, however, continues to be relatively large, averaging 0.40, showing high levels of inequality.
+The social and economic costs of these distortions can still be seen even though Caribbean economies are evolving and continue to evolve.
+For instance, Table I shows the incidence of poverty within the selected Caribbean countries.
+The highest incidence of poverty can be seen in Grenada, St Kitts and Nevis and St Vincent and the Grenadines with 37.7, 30.5 and 30.2 percent, respectively, of the population being below the poverty line.
+The indigence levels for Caribbean islands seen to be much lower, with the lowest being 1 percent in St Kitts and Nevis.
+The Gini coefficient, however, continues to be relatively large, averaging 0.40, showing high levels of inequality.